-Cocaine is a highly-addictive and powerful stimulant drug made from the leaves of the coca plant found in South America.
-Cocaine usually appears in the form of small white chunks that can be crushed into powder and snorted, smoked, or dissolved in liquid and injected.
+Cocaine is a highly addictive stimulant drug.
+The substance appears as small white chunks, which can be crushed into powder.
+Cocaine can be snorted, smoked, or dissolved in liquid and injected.

 Using cocaine leads to feelings of euphoria, increased energy, feelings of confidence, mental alertness, and sexual arousal.
 Directly after the “high” caused by cocaine use, some people feel restless, anxious, irritable, and unable to sleep.
 These negative effects can become more intense after repeated use, leading to a binge cycle of use.

-According to the Substance Abuse & Mental Health Services Administration (SAMHSA), 1.5 million people in the U.S. used cocaine at some point in 2014.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 1.5 million people in the US used cocaine at some point in 2014.
 People aged 18-25 years are the most likely to use cocaine, and men are more likely to abuse this drug than women.
-Cocaine accounts for one-in-four emergency room visits related to drug use, making it one of the most likely drugs to lead to a medical emergency.
+Cocaine accounts for one in four emergency room visits related to drug use, making it one of the most likely drugs to lead to a medical emergency.

-While addiction involving cocaine isn’t restricted to certain ages or demographics, some characteristics increase the likelihood of developing an addiction involving cocaine.
+While addiction knows no bounds, and anyone can develop an addiction to a substance, certain characteristics increase the likelihood of a person developing an addiction to drugs, including cocaine.
 Mayo Clinic lists the following risk factors for drug addiction:

-- Mental health disorder – Some people with mental health disorders try to self-medicate with illicit substances, which can lead to addiction.
+- A mental health disorder: Some people with mental health disorders try to self-medicate with illicit substances, which can lead to addiction.
 Oftentimes, mental health issues co-occur with substance abuse issues, with each disorder intensifying the effects of the other.

-- Poor family relationships – Lack of a strong bond between parents and children can lead to drug use, as well as a lack of overall social support in life.
+- Poor relationships with family: Lack of a strong bond between parents and children can lead to drug use, as well as a lack of overall social support in life.

 - Constricted blood vessels

 - Muscle twitches